 In-universe example: The Harrowing in the Mage origin of Dragon Age: Origins is designed to teach apprentices who are ready to become full mages that you should never judge anything in the Fade by appearances alone.

-Arguably, "let go of the past" is an aesop the whole series preaches.
+"Let go of the past" is an aesop the series in general preaches.
 Several antagonists cling to old values and thus are antagonists:

 The Enclave want to reconstruct the United States and retake their place as the government of a new America.
 The reality is that their power is in-name-only and really they're just genocidal thugs who want to rule the wasteland because they have a load of fancy technology that they can use to push everyone else around.